 The conversion rate can mean a number of things, depending on how you choose to measure it.
 A few common ways are landing page, location, device, and browser.
 Another way to look at the conversion rate can be through email opt-ins, purchases, and form completions.
 In this case, the conversion is how many people are engaging with your products or company.

 - Landing page: By measuring the conversion rate based on the landing page, you can determine the win-loss on the page itself based on whether the marketing message was successful or not.

 - Location: Measuring the conversion rate based on location can give you a sense if the messaging on that page or within the content appeals to certain areas.

-- Device: With more internet use taking place on our mobile devices, it’s important to make sure that your device is mobile friendly, or else it can cost you your conversion rate.
+- Device: With more internet use taking place on our mobile devices, it’s important to make sure that your device is mobile friendly, or it can cost you your conversion rate.